gweaver15/Kmeans_Clustering/README.md

 Learn more about the K-means algorithm [here](https://www.geeksforgeeks.org/k-means-clustering-introduction/).

+Originally done as class work for CPS 352: Concepts and Implementations of programming languages

 ## Features
 - **Image Compression**: Uses K-Means clustering to compress images by reducing the number of colors.
 - **Interactive GUI**: Built with `matplotlib`, allowing users to: